-This list was composed off my experiences in writer Sonic the Hedgehog, but the process remains generally the same across titles, publishers and mediums.
+This list was composed off my experiences as writer for Sonic the Hedgehog, but the process remains generally the same across titles, publishers and mediums.

 1) The writer comes up with the concept for the story.
-(S)he prepares a springboard for the editor: a 1-2 paragraph synopsis of the story highlighting the key points. (sometimes the editor will propose the initial concept)
+They prepare a springboard for the editor: a 1-2 paragraph synopsis of the story highlighting the key points. (sometimes the editor will propose the initial concept)

 2) With the springboard approved, the writer creates the breakdown – a page-by-page overview of the issue.
 Each page is described in a sentence, essentially keeping things to “one idea per page.”
 This allows for easy review and restructuring if necessary.

 3) With the breakdowns approved, the writer then produces the first draft of the manuscript.
 This details the setting, characters, action and dialogue for each panel on every page.
 The writer also writes in panel placement to set the pacing of the issue.

 4) The manuscript is reviewed and revised until it meets editorial approval.
 If applicable, it then must meet the licensor’s approval.